What is Index?

 If we set the fill factor when creating or rebuilding the index, we can use the pad_index = on option.

-If Pad_index is activated, the space at the Leaf Level pages is also set at the intermediate level.
+If Pad_index is enabled, the space at the Leaf Level pages is also set at the intermediate level.
 But I can not say that it is very important in terms of performance.

-I generally set Fill Factor to 90%.
-I even configure it at server level.
+I generally set Fill Factor to 90% at server level.

 You may want to read the article titled “sp_configure(Server-Level Configurations in SQL Server)“.

 I leave Pad_Index off.
 Of course, in some cases you can set the fill factor specifically for some indexes to 80% or even 70%.
-It’s all about how often your index is fragmant.
+It’s all about how often your index will be fragmented.